-To install the drivers using Silent mode, perform these steps:
+To install the drivers, applications, or both using Silent mode, perform the following steps:

-- 1. Download OneInstall Installer from the Broadcom website. - 2.
+- 1. Download the OneInstall kit from the Broadcom to a directory on your system. - 2.
 Open a DOS window. - 3.
-Change the directory to the folder that contains the OneInstall Installer package.
+Navigate to the directory that contains the OneInstall kit. - 4.
+Type the installation command on the command line, and press Enter.